clarinho/server-browser-updater/README.txt

-## This script generates a lsit of IPs scraped from the master server list online
+## This script generates a list of IPs scraped from the master server list online

 ## It generates a favourites.json file that you can put in your game\players2 folder